vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 and the Datadog exporter as users will expect a consistent behaviour from one solution to another.
 The same consideration applies for APM stats computation, as [official implementations][apm-stats-computation] already provides a reference that define what should be done to get the same result with Vector in the loop.
-The other way, from Datadog to OpenTelemetry is less common as of today but while implementing conversions we should ensure that the following path is at best idempotent but at least fully functional:
+The other way, from Datadog to OpenTelemetry is less common as of today but while implementing conversions we shall ensure that the following path is
+idempotent:

 `(Datadog Trace) -> (Vector internal format - based on Opentelemetry) -> (Datadog Trace)`

+There is no particular field or subset of metadata that would prevent idempotency in that case.
+This remains a strong requirement and shall be applicable to all third party trace format that will be converted to/from the upcoming Vector internal representation for similare scenarios.

 **Note**: The [Rust OpenTelemetry implementation][otlp-rust] implement a conversion from OpenTelemetry traces to the Datadog `trace-agent` format.
 This is not the purpose of this RFC, and with the OpenTelemetry traces format being